If you feel inspired to follow me, click this link

 Here I am writing a blog after spending the last few years thinking I really had nothing to say.

-I used to have an exciting life travelling the world playing Hockey for New Zealand all while working or studying full time – sometimes doing all 3 at once.
+I used to have an exciting life travelling the world playing Hockey for New Zealand all while working or studying full time – mostly doing all 3 at once.

 Towards the end of my hockey career, I longed for a home life and kids.
 The reality of that dream was way harder than I could’ve imagined.
 International sport exerts a pressure that you just don’t feel in other aspects of life.
 There are massive highs and lows but at the end of the day, it is up to you to look after yourself and prepare yourself mentally and physically the best you can.
 No one else can do this for you and you can’t do it for anyone else.
 When not playing, you’re recovering, preparing, sleeping, eating and counting down the precious alone minutes until you need to train again.
 It was all about me and it had to be to compete at that level.
 This was my comfort zone and a ‘normal’ life was outside of that.